Q. What degree does your program offer?

 Physician assistant students are not allowed to work within the PA Program in areas that deal with curriculum administration and student records.
 Students may assist with equipment set-up, speaker-ready assistance, etc. Although students are discouraged from working on other jobs while in the PA Program, they are allowed to work in other university programs, per hiring guidelines of the university.
 For any employment, the student’s work schedule should NOT interfere with PBL Group sessions or program activities.

 Q. What qualities are you looking for in applicants?

 For the MSPA, the most academically and experientially qualified students will be invited to participate in formal interview sessions.
 Preference is given to those applicants with health care experience, exceptional academic performance, strong references, and experience shadowing a PA-C. Selection of candidates for admission to the PA Program will be made by committee review following the applicants’ interviews.

 Q. What type of health care experience are you looking for in an MSPA applicant?

-We prefer applicants who have at least 2,000 hours of direct patient care experience in a variety of settings and those who have significant PA-C shadowing.
+Health care experience is recommended, including PA-C shadowing.
 When the experience includes contact with physician assistants, it provides you with greater insight into the role of the PA.
-In the past, the average prior medical experience has been approximately 3-5 years.
-However, some PA students have less, and some have more than 20 years experience.
 A combination of volunteer and observation in a medical setting in connection with PA-C shadowing will also be considered.